Tailgate Safety Talks

-Current OSHA regulations require that all excavations over 5 feet deep be sloped, shored, sheeted, braced or otherwise supported.
-When soil conditions are unstable, excavations shallower than 5 feet also must be sloped, supported or shored.
+Current OSHA regulations require that all excavations over 5 feet deep be sloped, shored, and shielded.
+When soil conditions are unstable, excavations shallower than 5 feet must also be sloped, supported or shored.

 The soil structure must be carefully identified.
 Excavations in wet soil, sandy soil or areas that have been backfilled are relatively unstable and must have strong support.
 Even hard rock sometimes can be hazardous as faults in the strata can make it unstable when cut.

-Shoring frozen ground presents another potential problem....a sudden thaw can undermine an entire section of shoring.
+Shoring frozen ground presents another potential problem; a sudden thaw can undermine an entire section of shoring.
 Even excessively dry conditions can reduce the cohesiveness of the soil.
-Large excavations, in particular, are subject to changing weather conditions because they are generally open for longer periods of time than are trenches.
+Large excavations, in particular, are subject to changing weather conditions because they are generally open for longer periods of time than trenches.

-Whatever support system is used, workers should always apply shoring starting from the top of the trench or excavation and working down.
+When using shoring, workers should install starting from the top of the trench or excavation and working down.
 In installing the shoring, care must be taken to place the cross beams or trench jacks in true horizontal position and to space them vertically at appropriate intervals.
 These braces also must be secured to prevent sliding, falling or kickouts.
 Installing the shoring should closely follow the excavation work.
 It's dangerous to allow trenches to remain unshored even if no work is being done in them.
 Dirt walls will slough off, causing dangerous overhangs.